LocalGovIMS/localgov-ims-website/documentation/index.markdown

 * Sharing our plans and experience
 * Working collaboratively with other councils
 * Developing and reusing good practice
-* Publishing our work under open-source licences
+* Publishing our work under open source licences

 We agree to maintain a common codebase which means all improvements will be available to all councils.

 We aim to create a diverse community and will value everyone’s voices.

 We want as many councils as possible to benefit from this project.
-We welcome contributions from anyone interested in our work which helps to, build on the strength of open-source communities both in the UK and beyond.
+We welcome contributions from anyone interested in our work which helps to, build on the strength of open source communities both in the UK and beyond.

 We take our inspiration from other code sharing organisations and initiatives and recognise we are part of a wider international movement and community.

 ### Intellectual property and licensing

-Code and other materials will be automatically licensed to participants on an agreed open-source licence (see “Code Licences” below). ontributors will retain ownership of their copyright and other intellectual property, subject to that licence.
+Code and other materials will be automatically licensed to participants on an agreed open source licence (see “Code Licences” below). ontributors will retain ownership of their copyright and other intellectual property, subject to that licence.

 As an example: A developer in a council develops some code.
 That council retains the intellectual property of the code.
 At the point of publishing the code, it is licensed under the appropriate licence for others to use.

 ### Code licences

 LocalGov IMS is released under the GPLv2 (or later version).
 See our licensing decision note for further information.
-Code repositories and testing infrastructure will be hosted on platforms that support open-source projects for free (like Gitlab and Github).
+Code repositories and testing infrastructure will be hosted on platforms that support open source projects for free (like Gitlab and Github).

 ### Documentation licences